tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * After creating the `new ArcadeToken`, we store the token's address in the `token_address` variable for easy access later.

-* Next, we create the `new ArcadeTokenSale` contract and set the `rate` to `1` to keep parity with Ether units, then pass in the `wallet` that will receive all raised funds, and the`token` contract itself.
+* Next, we create the `new ArcadeTokenSale` contract and set the `rate` to `1` to keep parity with ether units, then pass in the `wallet` that will receive all raised funds, and the `token` contract itself.

 * In the same fashion, we store the `ArcadeTokenSale` contract's address in the `arcade_sale_address` variable.